-The Gospel, the New Creation and the End of Poverty
+AWAITING A SAVIOR: The Gospel, the New Creation and the End of Poverty, by Aaron Armstrong

-What causes poverty?
-What am I supposed to do about it?
+What causes poverty, and what am I supposed to do about it?

 These questions are driving a new generation of Christians to take action on behalf of the poor through social and political action, global partnerships, and financial generosity, as they desire to become the generation that ends poverty forever.
 Yet in pursuit of this goal, they risk losing sight of a fundamental reality: the root cause of poverty isn’t found in material or external circumstances.
 The root cause of poverty is sin— and sin is not a problem we can solve.

 In Awaiting a Savior, Aaron Armstrong reminds readers that even as we are responsible for pursuing biblical solutions to poverty, our hope for truly resolving it comes not from the good we do, but from the return of Christ, who will once and for all put an end to sin, suffering, and death as he brings about the new creation.

 “Finally, a book that tackles the subject of poverty in a biblical, balanced, thought-provoking, and convicting manner!